cmalvr/ai-privacy-toolkit/apt/security/README.md

 **How It Works:**

+1. Data Preparation

+Test data is wrapped in an `ArrayDataset` with proper feature names to ensure that the dataset is correctly formatted for anonymization and subsequent processing.

+2. Anonymization

+The anonymization process is handled by the `L_Diversity.anonymize(dataset)` function which:
+- Partitions the data using a decision tree classifier.
+- Retains only those cells that meet the l‑diversity requirement.
+- Records valid row indices in `self.valid_rows`.

-### Deletion Ratio
+3. Deletion Ratio Calculation

-This metric is calculated as:
+The deletion ratio is computed as the fraction of rows removed from the original dataset, providing a measure of the level of information loss due to anonymization.

 \[
 \text{Deletion Ratio} = \frac{\text{Original Rows} - \text{Anonymized Rows}}{\text{Original Rows}}
 \]

-- A higher deletion ratio indicates more aggressive anonymization (greater information loss).
+A higher deletion ratio indicates more aggressive anonymization (greater information loss).

+4. Enhanced Minimization

+After anonymization, the data is split into two subsets:
+- A subset for fitting the `GeneralizeToRepresentative` minimizer.
+- A hold-out subset for evaluating the classifier’s accuracy.

+The minimizer generalizes the quasi-identifiers further, and the classifier’s accuracy on the minimized hold-out data is calculated.

-### Incremental Parameter Search
+5. Incremental Search

 The `grid_search_privacy` function iterates over combinations of (k, l) values (with l from 1 to k) and performs the following steps: